by Molly Greene, @mollygreene

 And the plot thickens …

-I maintain a generic folder in in DropBox that I add to as much as possible, filled with articles I’ve found about strange and interesting real-life happenings and incidents, ways to make bombs, poison people, expensive treasures that are missing, odd murders, bizarre events.
-Sue Coletta’s 60 ways to murder your characters is an excellent example of the neat stuff my folder contains.
+I maintain a folder in DropBox that I add to as much as possible, filled with articles I’ve found about strange and interesting real-life happenings and incidents, ways to make bombs, poison people, expensive treasures that are missing, odd murders, bizarre events.
 I refer to these gems when I start a new book outline because they stimulate ideas.
 They’re a springboard.
 They make the creative juices flow.
 Here’s how and where I find these plot ideas.

 Begin with a concept

 I always start with a single plot element, something that has grabbed my attention.
 Before Lock the Cellar Door, I read an article online about a teenage boy’s skeleton found in an unmarked grave in the basement of a seventeenth century house on the East Coast.
 Cool beans.
 My plot developed from there.